Stones on DECCA

 Signed copy no 13

-This copy is owned by a collector based in London UK.
+This copy is in the Ali Zayeri collection in London UK.
 The condition of the LP and sleeve is excellent.

 Seams as if they not only signed Promotional Albums that day.
 Here is a promocard that has identical autographs.
 This card was for sure signed on the same day.
 The card is interesting as it indicates that the date of the signing of the Promotional Albums may have taken place in mid December of 1969.
 The picture used for the card is taken during the November – December tour of USA and the Stones had arrived back in London before December 14th when they did two shows at Saville Theatre in London.